renovate-bot/zw/docs/guides/05_customization.md

 The sense of the single letter options may be inverted by using `+` instead of `-`.
 Some of the single letter option names refer to an option being off, in which case the inversion of that name refers to the option being on.
 For example, `+n` is the short name of `exec`, and `-n` is the short name of its inversion, `noexec`.

-In strings of single letter options supplied to the shell at startup, trailing whitespace will be ignored; for example the string `-f ` will be treated just as `-f`, but the string `-f i` is an error.
+In strings of single letter options supplied to the shell at startup, trailing whitespace will be ignored; for example the string `-f` will be treated just as `-f`, but the string `-f i` is an error.
 This is because many systems which implement the `#!` mechanism for calling scripts do not strip trailing whitespace.

-### History optimization {#history-optimization}
+### History optimization

 <APITable>